flenniken/statictea/docs/runFunction.md

 # funGte_iib

-Return true when the a is greater than or equal to b.
+Return true when an int is greater then or equal to another int.

 ~~~
 gte(a: int, b: int) bool